Lydia A. Gutierrez, M.A.

 Lydia presently serves as California Teachers Association Co-Chair of the State Legislative Committee for Adult, Alternative, and Career Technical Education.
 Lydia's responsibility along with her committee is to review all state legislation and recommend legislation that will have a positive impact for the betterment of career employment for our youth.

-Vote Lydia Gutierrez for LAUSD School Board on your Absentee Ballot,
+Vote Lydia Gutierrez for LACCD School Board on your Absentee Ballot,

 Contact: [email protected]

 Paid for by LYDIA GUTIERREZ FOR LACCD SCHOOL BOARD 2020 (ID# Pending)